 Season: Fall, winter, and spring when temperatures drop, spring may have wildflower blooms

-- Difficulty: Easy hiking, but be prepared for lots of driving as it’s a large National Park
+Difficulty: Easy hiking, but be prepared for lots of driving as it’s a large National Park

-- Time needed: 1-2 days
+Time: 1-2 days

-- No dogs are allowed on trails in the park, only at campgrounds and walking along backcountry roads.
+No dogs are allowed on trails in the park, only at campgrounds and walking along backcountry roads.

 Stop at the Visitor Center and get a map of the park; cell service cuts in and out.

-- Bring one extra gallon of water per person.
+Bring one extra gallon of water per person.

-- Bathrooms are located at Badwater Basin, Artists Pallet, Salt Creek and Mesquite Sand Dunes.
+Bathrooms are located at Badwater Basin, Artists Pallet, Salt Creek and Mesquite Sand Dunes.

-- The drive to Ubehebe Crater is about 50 minutes from Mesquite Sand Dunes.
+The drive to Ubehebe Crater is about 50 minutes from Mesquite Sand Dunes.
 Plan on the crater trip taking most of your day.
 You can still visit the dunes afterwards on the way back to the campgrounds.

-- If you have time check out Devils Golf Course.
+If you have time check out Devils Golf Course.
 It has unearthly looking rock salt deposits that make small ping sounds as some of the rock crystals burst apart as they expand in the heat.
 Stay quiet and listen carefully.

 The trail down to the bottom of Ubehebe Crater is steep and a lot of fun to go down, but it is very tiring to go back up.
 Take lots of water.
 It can be done with kids if you take a lot of breaks.

 When driving through Painted Canyon, make sure to stop at Artists Pallet to walk around and see the many colors of Painted Canyon up close.
 There is also a bathroom there for your convenience.

 Dig Deeper with a Death Valley Learning Adventure

-- 10 Adventures in the Ca Desert
+- 10 adventures in the CA Desert

 - 10 Earth Science Lessons